 Returning officers are appointed based on the merit of their qualifications and skills.
 The evaluation and selection process consists of three stages.

-After reviewing the selection committee's recommendations, the Chief Electoral Officer will send written confirmation of the decision to each candidate who participated in the second and third stages.
+After reviewing the selection committee's recommendations, the Election Administrators Recruitment Team will send written confirmation of the decision to each candidate who participated in the second and third stages.

 For a more complete description of the recruitment process, please read the Process for Appointing Returning Officers.